 Healthy lifestyle & pregnant

-A healthy diet is an important part of a healthy lifestyle at any time but is especially vital if you’re pregnant or planning a pregnancy.
+A healthy diet and the right vitamins are an important part of a healthy lifestyle at any time but is especially vital if you’re pregnant or planning a pregnancy.
 Eating healthily during pregnancy will help your baby to develop and grow.
 You do not need to go on a special diet, but it’s important to eat a variety of different foods every day to get the right balance of nutrients that you and your baby need.
+Wondering which vitamines you need to take?
+We have selected our top 5 vitamines for you.
+Via this link you can order them with a 20% discount.

 Weight gain during pregnancy